-All together expect 3 1/2 to 4 hours from start to finish to smoke these pork belly burnt ends.
+All together expect 4 1/2 to 6 hours from start to finish to smoke these burnt ends.
 Keep in mind that each cut of meat and each time you smoke food will take a slightly different amount of time to get to your final target temperature.
 The best way to determine when your food is done is to go by temperature.
 Invest in a good internal meat thermometer to help guide you through your cook.

 More Burnt Ends Recipes

 Also known as “meat candy,” burnt ends are a special bite of meat that tastes more like a treat than a main course.
 If you love burnt ends as much as we do, try out these other variations below!

 Pork Belly Burnt Ends Recipe